-This Quick Start guide assumes that the A20-Nexus is being used as a standalone receiver.
+This Quick Start guide assumes that the A20-Nexus Go is being used as a standalone receiver.

-- 1. Connect a 10-18V DC power source to either or both TA4-M DC inputs.
-Alternatively, connect PoE+ to Ethernet port 1. - 2.
-Connect suitable passive, bias-powered, or smart antennas to either the front or rear BNC A and B antenna ports. - If using NexLink to control and monitor A20 transmitters, connect 2.4 GHz antennas to both rear panel 2.4 GHz SMA ports. - 4.
-Connect required rear panel audio outputs (Analog, AES, and/or Dante) from Nexus to external devices. - 5.
-Connect headphones to the front panel 3.5 mm headphone output. - 6.
+- Connect a 10-18V DC power source to the TA4-M DC input.
+1. - Connect suitable passive, bias-powered, or smart antennas to either the front or rear BNC A and B antenna ports.
+2. - 3.
+If using NexLink to control and monitor A20 transmitters, connect 2.4 GHz antennas to both rear panel 2.4 GHz SMA ports. - 4.
+Connect required rear panel audio outputs (Analog, AES) from the A20-Nexus Go to external devices. - 5.
 Power Up.
 Press the front panel triangle button to power up.
 Press and hold to power down.
-When powered up for the very first time, receiver channels 1-8 are displayed.
-This view is called the 8RX View.
+When powered up for the very first time, receiver channels 1-4 are displayed.
+This view is called the ALL View (or 4RX View when expansion licenses are installed).
 All RX channels default to Off.